Packback was created to facilitate discussions at a high threshold of quality through:

 - Managing a very large number of students

-While the functionality of Packback is very simple, the algorithms behind-the-scenes (also referred to as our artificial intelligence) do the heavy lifting to make discussion at higher-orders of critical inquiry occur through scaling feedback.
+While the functionality of Packback is very simple, the algorithms behind-the-scenes (also referred to as our Artificial Intelligence) do the heavy lifting to make discussions at higher-orders of critical inquiry occur through scaling feedback.

 Packback looks to make a big class feel smaller as we bring the Socratic Method to class.
 Packback’s algorithms make that same experience possible in environments with hundreds of students.
 These algorithms include:

 Dynamically sorting your main question feed (Curiosity Feed) to maximize visibility of questions and ensure good questions don’t get buried through “Clustering”.

 Packback calculates, measures, and balances the velocity of questions coming in, which helps ensure the community does not get overwhelming even though there may be hundreds of students in your community with thousands of posts coming in on a given week.
 This is done through auto-balancing students into ideal sizes of Clusters that see questions from a specific set of students that are constantly changing.
 While not all questions may get an answer, we typically see 2 average responses per question as a result of Clustering.

 Identifying the highest quality content across the platform and maximizing visibility to it through “Featured Content”.

 If you’ve ever heard the saying “who you surround yourself with helps determine who you will be”, it refers to the well-researched psychological viewpoint of the power of social influence.
 We’ve observed that the more our users are surrounded by high quality content, the more likely they are to post high quality content.
 The same way that social media sites like Facebook or Twitter organizes their feeds to maximize user engagement, Packback does the same to optimize for better academic outcomes.
 Our algorithms recommend top content to your instructors who then will confirm the recommendation by Featuring.

 Conducting quality control at scale through system-driven moderation.